Log Calabi-Yau mirror symmetry and non-archimedean disks: The Canonical Scattering diagram

-\begin{construction} Now we specialize to the setting of the paper, with $U \subset Y$ an snc compactification of log Calabi-Yau $U$ with maximal boundary (for this section we do not need to assume $U$ is affine).
-We note that the maximal boundary assumption implies $Y$ is rationally connected, by \cite[\S 18]{Kollar_The_dual_complex}, which implies $H^i(Y,\cO_Y) = 0$ for $i > 0$.
-Thus $\Pic(Y)$ is a lattice.
-We consider the corresponding universal torsor
+\begin{construction} Now we specialize to the setting of the paper, \cref{ass:basicsetup}.
+We assume we have a finite rank lattice $A^1$ together with a linear $s: A^1 \to \Pic(\bbY)$ whose image contains an ample line bundle.
+We consider the corresponding torsor